whitneyburton/portfolios/templates/BEM2_template.md

 Link your blog post here.
 Include a short description of your topic (one sentence is fine).

+## ActiveRecord Obstacle Course

+Link your finished ActiveRecord Obstacle Course here.

+Was this helpful for practicing ActiveRecord?

 ## Projects

 What were your favorite projects this module?
 Least favorite?
 Why?